pacosalces/pacosalces.github.io/README.md

-## Francisco Salces Carcoba
-# Physicist

-This is not a drill.
-I even paid $$ for the domain.
-Wow.
-Much website.
+### Welcome!

+This is my personal website.
+Even though it is kind of empty right now, I plan to add content steadily.
+For now, feel free to check my professional [CV](https://pacosalces.github.io/docs/salces_carcoba.pdf).
+Also feel free to go to my public [repositories](https://github.com/pacosalces) for my most recent projects!

 ### Support or Contact
 You should know where to find me if you made it up to here.
+If not, feel free to email me at pacosc@terpmail.umd.edu